-In other words, home selling is part science, part marketing, part negotiation and part art.
-Unlike math where 2 + 2 always equals 4, in real estate there is no certain conclusion.
+In other words, home selling is part science, part marketing, part negotiation, and part art.
+Unlike math where 2 + 2 always equals 4, in real estate, there is no certain conclusion.
 All transactions are different, and because of this, you should do as much as possible to prepare your home for sale and engage the REALTOR® you feel is best able to sell your home.

 What is Your Home Worth?

 What homes are worth boils down to “what the market says it’s worth.”
-A home “value” also depends on who you ask: there's the price owners would like to get, the price buyers would like to offer and the point of agreement between buyer and seller that actually results in a sale.
+A home “value” also depends on who you ask: there are the price owners would like to get, the price buyers would like to offer and the point of agreement between buyer and seller that actually results in a sale.